 ...until someone shits their pants.
 Seriously, do you really think we'd write up all these LAN party memories and not include a story about someone defecating themselves?
 Matias Viola's story had me laughing my ass off, which is why I've decided to save the best for last.

-First, sorry for my english, I'm spanish native from Buenos Aires, Argentina.
+First, sorry for my english, I'm a Spanish-speaking native from Buenos Aires, Argentina.